haseeb-heaven/gemini-interpreter/README.md

 ## License and Author
-AutoBard-Coder was created by HeavenHM and is licensed under the MIT license.
+Gemini-Coder was created by HeavenHM and is licensed under the MIT license.